F-1 v. Uber Technologies, Inc. et al | Law.com Radar

-Randall Luskey and Andrea M. Keller of Paul, Weiss, Rifkind, Wharton & Garrison have stepped in to represent Uber and Rasier LLC in a pending lawsuit.
+Andrea Keller and Randall Scott Luskey of Paul, Weiss, Rifkind, Wharton & Garrison have stepped in as defense counsel to Uber and its a wholly owned subsidiary Raiser LLC in a pending lawsuit.
 The complaint, filed Aug.
-7 in California Northern District Court by Williams Hart & Boundas, is part of a wave of cases accusing Uber of failing to protect passengers from sexual assault by drivers.
-The case, assigned to U.S. District Judge Haywood S. Gilliam Jr., is 4:23-cv-03945, F-1 v.
+7 in California Northern District Court by Williams Hart & Boundas, is part of a string of cases accusing Uber of failing to protect passengers from sexual assault by drivers.
+The case, assigned to U.S. District Judge Haywood S. Gilliam Jr., is 3:23-cv-03945, F-1 v.
 Uber Technologies, Inc. et al.

 Technology